getsentry/sentry-docs/src/collections/_documentation/platforms/node/typescript.md

 ### 2. Changing Events Frames

-The second step is changing events frames so that Sentry can link stacktraces with correct source files.
+The second step is changing events frames so that Sentry can link stack traces with correct source files.

 This can be done using _dataCallback_, in a very similar manner as we do with a single entry point described in Source Maps docs, with one, significant difference.
 Instead of using _basename_, we have to somehow detect and pass the root directory of our project.